rene-s/ArchPlayground/README.md

 2. GNOME customization needs to be adapted from legacy.
 3. All scripts should be idempotent.
 4. All scripts should be able to run without interaction.
+5. `setup_user.sh` needs to be split up into setup and customization.